decentralized-identity/trustdidweb-v03/spec/specification.md

 :::

-The allowed [[ref: parameter]] items and (where applicable) enumerated values for those items are defined below.
+The allowed [[ref: parameter]] properties and (where applicable) enumerated values for those properties are defined below.

 - `method`: Defines the `did:tdw` specification version to use when processing a given DID's log file.
 As new versions of this specifications are defined,